Subtitles: Use by hearing people

+Some directors are unconcerned with the intelligibility of their dialogue.
+Christopher Nolan, for instance, has said "We got a lot of complaints...
+I actually got calls from other filmmakers who would say, 'I just saw your film and the dialogue is inaudible.'
+Some people thought maybe the music's too loud, but the truth was it was kind of the whole enchilada of how we had chosen to mix it."

 Same-language subtitling

-Same language subtitling (SLS) is the use of synchronized captioning of musical lyrics (or any text with an audio/video source) as a repeated reading activity.
+Same language subtitling (SLS) is the use of synchronized captioning of musical lyrics (or any text with an audio or video source) as a repeated reading activity.
 The basic reading activity involves students viewing a short subtitled presentation projected onscreen, while completing a response worksheet.
 To be really effective, the subtitling should have high quality synchronization of audio and text, and better yet, subtitling should change color in syllabic synchronization to audio model, and the text should be at a level to challenge students' language abilities.
 Studies (including those by the University of Nottingham and the What Works Clearinghouse of the United States Department of Education) have found that use of subtitles can help promote reading comprehension in school-aged children.
 Same-language captioning can improve literacy and reading growth across a broad range of reading abilities.
 It is used for this purpose by national television broadcasters in China and in India such as Doordarshan.